Killthebug/Bika-Lims-Wiki/Creating-an-Instrument-Import-Interface.md

 - *numline*: the affected number of line from the file being parsed
 - *line*: the line string itself

-All this information is displayed in the web page after the submission being done.
+All this information is displayed in the web page after the submission is done.

-#### Where does the parser must be placed?
+#### Where should the parser be placed?
 As mentioned above a package following the rule ```bika.lims.exportimport.instruments.<manufacturer>.<model>``` should be created.
 The parser classes are usually defined inside the ```__init__.py``` file from that package.
-See [```WinescanCSVParser```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/foss/winescan/__init__.py) how looks like.
+See [```WinescanCSVParser```](https://github.com/bikalabs/Bika-LIMS/blob/develop/bika/lims/exportimport/instruments/foss/winescan/__init__.py) to see what it looks like.

 ### Creating the controller
-The controller manages the submit of the template, acquires the request values, initializes the parser to be used for the specified file and executes the importer.
+The controller manages the submission of the template, acquires the request values, initializes the parser to be used for the specified file and executes the importer.

 The controller consists of an ```Import(context, request)``` method.
 This is the method that will be fired when the user submits the form.
-Besides, a global variable called title must be declared.
+Besides, a global variable called ```title```` must be declared.
 Its value will be used on the 'Instruments' selection list for the specific form being rendered on the fly.

 Below, the main logic to be implemented in the controller: